 6. Not Getting Regular Eye Exams

 Don’t wait until you have trouble seeing properly or experience eye irritation before you schedule an eye exam.
 Everyone should have an eye exams every 1 to 2 years, and you should visit your eye doctor more frequently if you wear glasses or contact lenses, or have a personal or family history of eye disease.
 An eye exam can catch serious problems such as glaucoma that have no initial symptoms.

-Go ahead and schedule an appointment with Dr. Switalski at Switalski Eye Care in Plano.
+Go ahead and schedule an appointment with Dr. Switalski at Switalski Eye Care in East Plano.
 We’ll assess your eye health and vision to keep your eyes healthy.

 - A: Smoking is a contributing factor to many conditions that can threaten your eyesight.
 Macular degeneration develops more frequently among smokers and the onset is earli-er.
 The incidence of cataracts, which can result in blindness if left untreated, is higher among smokers.

 - A: Most people who wear contact lenses know they should take them out before falling asleep.
 However, according to the CDC, a third of contact lens wearers admit to sleeping with their contacts at least occasionally, a habit that can increase the risk of potentially sight-robbing eye infection 8-fold.
 If you accidentally fall asleep with your contacts, apply artificial tears to loosen the lenses from your eyes, and then carefully remove them.
 Wear glasses the rest of the day.